 The two easiest programs to book United business class seats, anywhere, are Chase and United.

-Chase’s Ultimate Rewards program allows Sapphire Preferred and Reserve cardholders to transfer their earned points straight into United.
+Chase’s Ultimate Rewards program allows Sapphire Preferred and Reserve cardholders to transfer points directly to United.
 It also offers great versatility, as the points can be transferred to over 10 different airlines.

 It’s also possible to book United flights using American Express points from premium travel cards like The Platinum Card, which can also offer heft intro bonus offers substantial enough to pay for a business class seat.